aws-samples/bring-your-own-data-labs/workshop/content/visualization/51_Signing up for Amazon QuickSight Enterprise Edition.en.md

    ![image](/visualization_images/new-account-fields.png)
    vi.
 You will be presented with a message **Congratulations**! **You are signed up for Amazon QuickSight!** on successful sign up.
 Click on **Go to Amazon QuickSight**.

-6. **Before continuing with the following steps, make sure you are in the N. Virginia Region to edit permissions.**

 Now, on the Amazon QuickSight dashboard, navigate to User Settings page by clicking on the Top-Right section - see image below - and click **Manage QuickSight**.